-During the summer months, Cystoseira osmundacea plants can reach mean heights of around 13 meters, some being measured as long as 80m total length.
-The processes triggering growing in Cystoseira osmundacea are yet unclear, but many of the intricate mechanisms behind this alga's striking seasonal growth are well understood and paint an exquisite picture of complexity.
+During the summer months, Stephanocystis osmundacea plants can reach mean heights of around 13 meters, some being measured as long as 80m total length.
+The processes triggering growing in Stephanocystis osmundacea are yet unclear, but many of the intricate mechanisms behind this alga's striking seasonal growth are well understood and paint an exquisite picture of complexity.

 The meristoderm composes the third area of new growth activity, and its cells contribute to increasing the girth of the thallus.
 The outer layer of pigmented cells shown to the right are those that contribute to the increased thallus circumference.